 Edyvean in Indianapolis in 1999: Our first production of Sunday, it was distinguished by outstanding scenic design, costume design, and a richly textured relationship between George and Dot.
 They also expertly executed the challenging stage direction that accompanies the title song early in Act 1: “The dress opens, and Dot steps out.
 It closes behind her, but George continues sketching it as if she were still inside.”

 Parkland College in 2001: This community theatre production had the most effective scenic design of any Sunday we’ve ever seen.
 With a phenomenal cast, creative designers, and talented people working out of sheer dedication, this was a deeply affecting show.
-(Note: This is the same group that had the best set for Sweeney Todd that we’ve ever seen.)
+(Note: This is the same group that had one of the best sets for Sweeney Todd that we’ve ever seen.)

 Kennedy Center in 2002: With Melissa Errico and Raul Esparza as Dot and George, this production made you wish the show would never end.
 We still get choked up thinking about the experience.
 The production, directed by Eric Schaeffer, included not just exquisite performances, but also some innovative staging.
 Act 1 opened with Dot demurely bathing in an on-stage bath tub.
 The Act 2 staging of “Putting It Together” used life-size cardboard replicas of Raul Esparza that simultaneously worked the crowd of potential donors.